 Stacey Lane, RN, MPH, Supt./Director

 Norwood Public Schools

 Jill Driscoll, MEd, BSN, RN, NCSN, Nurse Leader

-The Norwood Health Department in partnership with the Schools offers the Norwood Smiles program.
-This program builds upon our former oral health program provided by the Town.
+The Norwood Health Department in partnership with the Norwood Public Schools offers the Norwood Smiles Oral Health program.
 The program has two phases.
 First, students receive basic oral health screening exams in the schools.
 The results of the screening exams are sent home and families can take advantage of our unique opportunity to receive basic dental care through the Norwood Smiles Program.
 Basic dental care includes cleanings, sealants, x-rays and fluoride treatments, for grades 1-6.
-The services are provided by a contracted pediatric dentist, Mark Stone DMD, MScD in his Norwood Office at 761 Washington Street.
+The services are provided by a contracted dentist, Victor Nyakundi DMD, in his Norwood Office, Affinity Dental, 45 Walpole Street, Suite #4.
 If there is no dental insurance, the Norwood Smiles Program will cover the cost of basic dental care as well as any co-pays and/or deductibles.
-If you do have insurance, your insurance company will be billed for the service by Dr. Stone’s office.
+If you do have insurance, your insurance company will be billed for the service by Affinity Dental.